AnarchyAngel/SharePointSpy/README.md

 # SharePointSpy
-For testing SharePoint permissions and stuff
+Chrome extension for testing SharePoint permissions and stuff...